 If you don’t want to continue agility training, then hopefully you’ll find many of the foundation skills useful in other aspects of your dog training!

 We have the option to arrange for one-to-one training at limited times.
 Please just contact us if this is something you’re interested in.
 One-to-one agility training may also be appropriate if you attend class but you’d like extra training, or are looking for help on a specific training challenge.

-We can also recommend other agility training in our surrounding area that may be scheduld on more suitable days or times for you.
+We are proud to have a good relationship with other agility trainers and clubs.
+This means we can recommend other agility training in the surrounding area that may be scheduled on more suitable days or times for you.
 You will have to travel further afield, but there are excellent training options available on a regular or one-off basis.
 Again, please just contact us to discuss so we can recommend the best option for you and your dog!

-I have been working with North K9 for over a decade, and have years of experience in dog training, with a special interest in canine fitness and biomechanics after working in veterinary rehabilitation for 10 years.
-I started agility with my first dog Kim (a lurcher) in 2004, and have trained lots of different breeds/crossbreeds since!
-I was an agility judge for many years, and I currently compete in agility with my Australian Shepherds.
-As well as teaching classes, I offer coaching support at competitions for my students.
-My focus in training is to ensure confident, happy dogs, and encourage a positive mental attitude in handlers, to help everyone reach their potential.
+Leanne has been working with North K9 for over a decade, and has years of experience in dog training, with a special interest in canine fitness and biomechanics after working in veterinary rehabilitation for 10 years.
+Leanne started agility with her first dog Kim (a lurcher) in 2002, and has trained lots of different breeds/crossbreeds since!
+She was an agility judge for many years, and currently competes in agility (and flyball) with her Australian Shepherds.
+As well as teaching North K9’s agility classes, Leanne offers coaching support at agility competitions for her students.
+Leanne’s focus in training is to ensure confident, happy dogs, and foster a positive mental attitude in handlers, to help everyone reach their potential.